Hes-Siemelink/yay/README.md

     $ yay search_stuff.yay

 What happens here:
-1. `Http get` is a Yay task that does a HTTP request.
+1. `Http GET` is a Yay task that does a HTTP request.
 A task in Yay is a command name followed by parameter data.
 By convention, commands in yay are spelled using a capital letter.
 2. The result is printed in JSON format using the `Print as JSON` command.